javidmedina/lucidOS/README.md

 ## **AppConfig**
 **AppConfig** is a proprietary LucidOS application designed specifically to improve compatibility with Windows® software through user-created configuration profiles.

-Purpose
+### Purpose

-AppConfig allows users to **download and apply compatibility configurations** for Windows® programs that do not run correctly on LucidOS via Wine or Proton.
+AppConfig enables users to **download and apply compatibility configurations** for Windows programs that do not run correctly on LucidOS using Wine or Proton.
 Each configuration is contributed by the community and tailored for specific applications or versions.

-How It Works
+### How It Works

 1. A user identifies a Windows® app that does not run properly or at all on LucidOS.
 2. Another user (or developer) creates a configuration that fixes or optimizes compatibility for that Wapp.